-* 2017 information.
-2018 information TBA!
+* 2018 information.
 The final program fee is subject to student enrollment.

 † Note: Out-of-state students pay in-state tuition.
 Additionally, the HOPE and Zell Miller scholarships apply to those who are eligible.

 This interdisciplinary field course involves the intensive study of tropical environments, their natural history, and their people.
 This program's hands-on approach emphasizes student development in observation, analysis, and critical thinking skills, ultimately preparing each participant to carry out original field research.
 Under faculty guidance, students will design their own research projects, collect and analyze data, and present their findings in a final symposium.
-And with its NEW DISCIPLINARY EMPHASIS, UGA Biology majors can now fulfill 2 of 4 core requirements (Genetics and Ecology) plus required Organismal Biology and Laboratory courses, or upper-level major electives in one semester abroad!
+And with its NEW DISCIPLINARY EMPHASIS, UGA Biology majors can fulfill one core requirement (Ecol 3500) plus required Organismal Biology and Laboratory courses, or upper-level major electives in one semester abroad!